-July 4th, 2019, coinciding with Independence Day, celebrating the Declaration of Independence, I’m launching (again) Shrink the Government.
-The blog is associated with The Citizenism Initiative of The James Madison Project.
+September 2021, coinciding with Constitution Day, celebrating the US Constitution, I’m launching (again) Shrink the Government.
+The blog is associated with The Citizenism Project.

 Where Shrink the Government was initially a stand-alone blog where I had planned to make psychologically informed observations about our politics, the reborn Shrink the Government will encompass a larger and more activist agenda and provide a treatment plan to support a number of initiatives.
 The activist plan includes the development and deployment of The Case Presentation, “My Political Tool Box for the 21st Century” to more effectively engage within the Political Ecosystem.
 There are many areas (symptoms) in our political landscape that would benefit from “Shrink the Government”.
 While improving our political environment is the goal, we will start by focusing on a very specific yet devastating problem, The Pain Opioid Epidemic, to “develop the civic muscle” and test our the approach which will then be applied to Cancer of the US Political System and other Diseases of the US Political System.